belikedeep/ai-traveller/case-study-images/README.md

 # Case Study Images

-This directory contains screenshots and visual elements used in the TripAI case study.
+This directory contains screenshots and visual elements used in the Trip Genie case study.
 Follow these guidelines to capture consistent, high-quality screenshots:

 ## Required Screenshots